The North American Suri Company © 2013 | All Rights Reserved

 7200 Waterman Ave St Louis MO 63130 US +1.3144401627 info@nasurico.com

 Suri fiber has no crimp, unlike Huacaya alpaca fiber (the latter most often just referred to as "alpaca"), and thus, no loft or bulk.
-The fiber characteristics create a very finely spun yarn that works well for hand knitting weights from lace to sport, and for worsted counts no lower than 3/6.
+The fiber characteristics create a very finely spun yarn that works well for hand knitting weights from lace to sport, and for worsted counts no thicker than 3/6.

 Suri is known for its drape and luster and when used in the proper applications, is breathtaking to behold.
 This fiber comes in a wide range of natural colors including white, fawn, brown, black, and grey, but when dyed or overdyed, the intensity of the color is magnificent!